 - 6.3.1 Coordinate updates and maintenance of municipal storm drain system maintenance policy information in the MS4 Operations Water Quality Guide, which defines and describes the following: - Procedures for inspecting and cleaning municipally-owned inlets, open channels and other drainage structures for debris. - Procedure to dispose of materials extracted from inlets so that no stormwater drainage system waste material will re-enter the MS4. - Procedures to document drainage structure maintenance activity. - Procedures for inspecting and sweeping municipally-owned streets. - Procedures to assess existing flood management locations for potential incorporation of water quality protection devices or practices. - Procedure to dispose of materials swept so that waste material will not re-enter the MS4. - Procedures to require any contractors hired by the Municipality to perform maintenance activities.

+Reference Frequency

-Reference Frequency Operations Environmental Guide ((section Reference)) Review: Annually Observations, recommendations, and/or changes made to program defining documents during Report:
+Operations Environmental Guide ((section Reference)) Review: Annually

+Reviewed Annually

 6.3.2 Conduct municipal storm drain system maintenance.